tzcytpm/pl-comms-web/README.md

 # Building From Source

-PL Comms is a modular webapp built with modern ES6 and uses a Node.js build system.
+privateLINE Comms is a modular webapp built with modern ES6 and uses a Node.js build system.
 Ensure you have the latest LTS version of Node.js installed.

 Using `yarn` instead of `npm` is recommended.
 Please see the Yarn [install